Difference between mattress topper and mattress protector?

 A mattress topper is the same as a mattress protector.
 The main difference between these two can be found within the following four statements:

--A topper, or topper, is an item that is placed on top of a mattress, which improves its comfort.
+-A topper is an item placed on top of a mattress, which improves its comfort.

 -A protector prevents punctures and stains from occurring on the mattress’s surface.

--Placing a protector onto your existing bedding could help prolong the lifespan of the product.
+-Placing a protector onto your existing bedding could help prolong the product’s lifespan. .

 -A mattress topper is more of a comfort item, while a protector protects the mattress.